HeardLibrary/digital-scholarship/computer/command-windows.md

 Also notice that the path in the last command contains the absolute (but abbreviated) path to your home directory.
 (Note: `%HOMEPATH%` is the *environmental variable* for your home directory.
 It doesn't include the drive letter, so if you want to specify the drive letter, you must write it.)

-**Note: the path to a directory can optionally include a trailing slash.**  So `c:\users` is the same as `c:\users\`.
+**Note: the path to a directory can optionally include a trailing backslash.**  So `c:\users` is the same as `c:\users\`.

-If a path begins directly with a directory name rather than a slash (or a drive letter and a slash), then that directory is assumed to be a child directory of the current working directory.
+If a path begins directly with a directory name rather than a drive letter and a backslash or backslash alone, then that directory is assumed to be a child directory of the current working directory.
 Assuming that you are still in your home directory, enter

 ```
 dir Documents